Victim Counselor Definition in Iowa Code

 SA Comprehensive Programs: Sexual Abuse Advocates are required to complete 20 hours of victim counselor training.
 Certified victim advocates must also complete the IowaCASA’s core and advanced trainings.
 Certification must be renewed every two years before providing any direct service to survivors.
 For more information, contact IowaCASA, review their training manual or visit their website.

 SOHP Comprehensive Programs: Survivors of Homicide Advocates are required to complete 20 hours of victim counselor training before providing any direct service to survivors.
-SOH Advocates must also complete the Iowa Coalition for Collective Change’s certification training.
-Certification must be renewed every two years.
-For more information, contact the Iowa Coalition for Collective Change, view their certification manual or visit their website.
+Contact CVAD for more information on how to obtain victim counselor training.